Get a free, no obligation personal loan quote with rates as low as 9.99%

 Local Market

 Like any market, the housing market can change depending on a city’s circumstances.
-For example, Canadian housing prices rose during the COVID-19 pandemic, while rental prices dropped as a result of the same pandemic.
 Housing prices also tend to vary depending on your location.
-For example, houses in the metropolitan city of Toronto are higher than those in the suburb Brampton.
+For example, houses in the metropolitan city of Toronto are higher than those in the suburb of Brampton.

 Risk Tolerance

 Before investing in property, you need to be honest with yourself about your appetite for risk.
 Real estate can be a risky investment since you aren’t guaranteed consistent income.
-For example, a tenant might leave without much notice, and you might lose on a month or two’s rent while seeking out a new tenant.
+For example, a tenant might leave without much notice, and you might lose a month or more of rent while seeking out a new tenant.
+Or, unexpected maintenance costs may flare up.

 Liquidity

-If you invest in real estate, most of your money is not liquid, meaning you cannot access it for your own use whenever you’d like.
-With money tied up in a property, your spending power can be limited and if you run into financial trouble, you might have to sell the entire property.
+If you invest in real estate, most of your money is not liquid.
+That means you cannot access it for your own use whenever you’d like.
+With money tied up in a property, your spending power can be limited.
+And if you run into financial trouble, you might have to sell the entire property at an unfavourable price.

 Costs